 Where to Have Your Mail Forwarded For Pickup

 Once you’ve selected the best mail forwarding option for you, there is still one step left.
-Where to forward your mail and packages so that you can pick them up as you travel.
+You’ll need to decide where to forward your mail and packages so that you can pick them up as you travel.
 Let’s take a look at some common choices for RVers.

 Campgrounds or RV Parks